MishenkovDaniil/SquareSolver/README.md

 ## Documentation

-If you want to check the documentation of the code, read it in a repository
+If you want to check the documentation of the code, generate it with doxygen using files in s repository